Syedaaneesa/whitestrips-shop/README.md

 ## Efforts and Resources
 The project included:

-Developed a custom WordPress theme aligned with the WhiteStrips-Shop brand identity
+Developed a custom WordPress theme reflecting the WhiteStrips-Shop brand identity.

-Designed fully responsive Elementor layouts enhanced with custom CSS for smooth, intuitive navigation
+Designed fully responsive Elementor layouts, enhanced with custom CSS for smooth and intuitive navigation.

-Implemented and configured essential WordPress plugins to improve functionality, security, and site performance
+Implemented and configured key WordPress plugins to enhance functionality, security, and overall site performance.

-Optimized images and site structure to enhance loading speed and SEO effectiveness
+Optimized images and site structure to improve loading speed and SEO performance.

-Performed comprehensive cross-browser and cross-device testing to ensure stable and consistent performance
+Conducted thorough cross-browser and cross-device testing to ensure consistent and reliable performance.
 ## Technologies Used
 Developed on the WordPress CMS